Affairs-and-Order/AnO/README.md

 4. Navigate to `http://127.0.0.1:5000/` or the url flask gave you in your browser.
 The website should run

 # Celery

+# we currently don't use celery so no need to install it

 1. Install redis from here https://github.com/microsoftarchive/redis
 2. Navigate to the installation path and run `redis-server`
 3. Run celery in another terminal window using `celery -A app.celery worker -l info -P gevent`